 The high performing team…. key to an organisation’s competitive advantage?
 Well, yes.
 The research consistently demonstrates that great teamwork delivers higher quality outputs resulting in better customer satisfaction.

 But despite huge investments in the recruitment and development of key talent, and leadership and team building interventions, truly high performing teams remain a somewhat elusive concept for many companies.
-And today, with the shifting dynamic of work, more and more teams are facing the likelihood of permanent remote working – making this an increasingly complex issue for leaders the world over.
+And today, with the shifting dynamic of work, more and more teams are facing the likelihood of permanent remote working – making this an increasingly complex issue for leaders.

 Before we explore this further, let’s consider what we mean by high performing team.
 In its simplest terms we are talking about a team that delivers its stated objectives consistently, considers all team members to be equal (and not dependent on a stand-out ‘quarter-back’), and continuously innovates to stay ahead of changes in the external market and its customers’ requirements.